 know which side one’s bread is buttered (understand where one’s livelihood comes from)

-broth of a boy (a delightful boy)
+a broth of a boy (a delightful boy)

 too many cooks spoils the broth (too many people working on a project will mess it up)